Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Pair Production in Global de Sitter Space

 \section{Pair Production in Global de Sitter Space}

-In finding explicit formulas for the Schwinger pair production in any dimensional global dS space, an external uniform electric field prohibits both Klein-Gordon and Dirac equations from separating into variables, except for dS$_2$ with the scalar curvature $R = 2 H^2$:
+In finding explicit formulas for the Schwinger pair production in any dimensional global dS space, an external uniform electric field prohibits both Klein-Gordon and Dirac equations from separating by spherical harmonics, except for dS$_2$ with the scalar curvature $R = 2 H^2$:

 We then consider a constant electric field with the gauge potential for the global dS$_2$